Patient Assistance Center

 For families struggling with a cancer diagnosis, the practical aspects of treatment often are stressful and distracting.
-The Practical Assistance Center provides support and services at this crucial time.
+The Patient Assistance Center provides support and services at this crucial time.

 Many people do not have full insurance coverage and some have no coverage at all.
-If this is the case, there are two main options: request a deferred payment plan from the U-M Health System and/or seek other sources of financial assistance.
+If this is the case, there are two main options: request a deferred payment plan from Michigan Medicine and/or seek other sources of financial assistance.
 If the patient requires assistance, please notify the health care team.
 The team will then contact a social worker to help identify the resources available to help.

-University of Michigan Health System's policy supports medically necessary health care for all people, regardless of their ability to pay.
+University of Michigan's policy supports medically necessary health care for all people, regardless of their ability to pay.
 MSupport is our financial support program that may help you if you are uninsured, have limited funds or benefits, or exhausted benefits.
 MSupport guidelines include the following:

 - A patient may receive 100% of their services free if their income is below 2 ½ times the Federal Poverty Guidelines and meets other requirements.